 - Best College Student Film (any length) – Cash Prize $500

 Competition films will also be eligible for Audience Awards in three categories: Best Narrative Feature, Best Documentary Feature, Best Short Film and Best in Fest (any length.)
 Best in the Fest award is a weekend resort package at Sycamore Mineral Springs Resort in Avila Beach.

-Submissions in all categories must be received by November 30, 2014.
-The extended late submission deadline is December 15, 2014.
+Submissions in all categories must be received by November 15, 2015.
+The extended late submission deadline is November 30, 2015.
 Absolutely no late submissions will be considered after this date.
-All submissions must be received through Withoutabox and FilmFreeway.

 For specific contest rules for The Filmmakers of Tomorrow competition for high school, middle and primary school students (not college students), please click here: Youth Contest Rules.
 Submissions for this competition should be entered directly to the SLOIFF and there is no entry fee.

 Filmmakers with films that were produced, directed or written by residents in San Luis Obispo, Santa Barbara or Monterey counties are invited to submit their films through Withoutabox, for a discounted entry fee, for possible screening in the Central Coast Filmmakers Showcase.
 The same film cannot be entered in the George Sidney Independent Film Competition however.
 A separate set of jurists will choose a selection of films to be screened as “local” films.
 If the “local” film is entered in the George Sidney Independent Film Competition it will be judged by the SLOIFF Programming Committee along with all other entries from around the world.